jueves, 31 de octubre de 2019

 FOCUS ON THE TERM ELEPHANTIASIS AND ITS IMPLICATIONS FOR LYMPHEDEMA - Organic Lymphatic Vascular Disease - Pediatric & Primary Lymphoedema - Secondary Lymphoedema - Lymphatic Filariasis & Podoconiosis

-Although in most cases the elephantiasis stage is the consequence of untreated or undertreated lymphedema (lymphatic dysfunction), this term is linked in many health-related texts only to filariasis, thereby putting the incidence and prevalence due to the other causes in second place.
+Although the elephantiasis stage is in the majority of cases, the direct consequence of nontreatment or undertreatment of any cause of lymphedema (Organic Lymphatic Vascular Disease), this term is linked in many health-related texts as a condition only related to filariasis, thereby putting the incidence and prevalence of elephantiasis due to the other causes as something inexistent or not worth mentioningRead more about the difference between Elephantiasis and Lymphatic Filariasis HERE.

-Elephantiasis is also sometimes projected as if it were an isolated disease, or of sudden onset, and the best first-line treatment option in developing countries is basic patient self-care (washing and elevation of limbs and footwear), or surgery by radical debulking technique (Charles Procedure) if the first treatment option is unresponsive.
-The necessary specialized treatments and compression garments for lymphedema are not contemplated here.
+Elephantiasis is also occasionally projected as if it were an isolated disease or of sudden onset, and futhermore, that the best first-line treatment option is only basic patient self-care (washing and elevation of limbs, and use of footwear), or surgery by radical debulking technique (Charles Procedure) if the first treatment option is unresponsive.
+Health organizations and countries with this social and health approach, do not contemplate or cover the necessary specialized lymphatic therapy and compression garments for lymphedema.

-This approach to elephantiasis (Stage III lymphedema) is very important, as it implies no need for health care interventions.
-Most lymphedema patients in developing countries do not receive specialized treatment or compression garments, and when they reach the stage of maximum severity, elephantiasis, some are operated on with radical excision surgery for volume reduction. many patients suffer severe infections such as dermatolymphangioadentitis-ADLA (Infectious Cellulitis), sepsis, or malignant complications.
+The aforementioned simplistic approach to elephantiasis is very important at the health care level, for it implies no need for clinical interventions.
+People suffering lymphedema in many countries do not receive adequate lymphatic therapy or compression garments, and when they reach the stage of maximum severity, elephantiasis, some are operated on with radical excision surgery for volume reduction, and others suffer severe infections such as dermatolymphangioadentitis-ADLA (Infectious Cellulitis), sepsis, or even malignant complications.
 Read more about what is the risk of infectious cellulitis HERE.

-On a medical level, if a disease manifests with pain or serious complications, it is considered a priority healthcare issue that needs prompt and regular treatment.
-As for elephantiasis, if it is presented as primarily related to filariasis, this may lead to the perception that it is not a risk factor for the other causes of lymphedema.
+At a medical level, if a disease manifests with pain or serious complications, it is considered a priority healthcare issue that needs prompt and regular treatment.
+As for the elephantiasis stage, if it is presented as primarily related to filariasis and with no need for specialized treatment (Lymphatic Therapy), this may lead to the perception that chronic lymphatic venous dysfunction is not a risk factor for severe complications.

-If elephantiasis is also presented as a disease in itself or of spontaneous onset, this may lead one to believe that there is no need to treat lymphatic dysfunction (Organic Impairment) early in its initial stages.
+Likewise, if elephantiasis is also presented as a disease in itself or of spontaneous onset, this may also lead to believe that it is not realted or the consecuence of nontreatment or undertreatment of lymphedema (Organic Impairmentin its initial stages.
 See a video of elephantiasis treatment HERE.

-There are still numerous protocols and clinical practice guidelines that also define lymphedema/elephantiasis as a non-painful condition, without serious complications, or not needing clinical treatment.
-This is one of the reasons why health systems in some countries are not creating Specialized Lymphedema Units, and why many patients have to self-treat for the reduction of their edema.
+There are still numerous protocols and clinical practice guidelines that also define lymphedema or elephantiasis (Stage III Lymphedema) as a non-painful condition, without serious complications, or not needing clinical treatment.
+This is one of the reasons why healthcare systems in some countries are not creating Specialized Lymphedema Units, and why many patients have to self-treat for the reduction of their edema.
 Read more about which country has the best public healthcare coverage of lymphedema HERE.

 IMPORTANT NOTICE